rorydbain/rorydbain.github.io/_posts/2019-08-12-potato-sourdough.markdown

 #food
 ---

 One of the many great foods that my mum makes is potato bread rolls.
-These are small rolls that we’d have alongside a meal made from yeasted dough and either instant or normal mashed potato.
-They are light in texture and soft in flavour.
+These are small rolls that we have alongside a meal, made from yeasted dough and either instant or normal mashed potato.
+They are light in texture and taste great.

 I was keen to try and bring this idea to the sourdough bread that I’ve been making as of recent.
-I researched online to see if there were any recipes available for this sort of dough, but I couldn’t see anything that exactly matched what I wanted.
-Which were an open crumb and no visible pieces of potato.
-There were several recipes using real potatoes and mixing it in smoothly, however, the dough that they made was of low hydration, fast rise and a closed crumb.
+I researched online to see if there were any recipes available for this sort of dough, but I couldn’t see anything that exactly matched what I wanted - this was an open crumb and no visible pieces of potato.
+There were several recipes I found that were using real potatoes and mixing it in smoothly, however, the dough that they made was of low hydration, fast rise and a closed crumb.
 Similarly, I did find one recipe that matched those characteristics.
 But, it was one where you left in chunks of potato, which I wasn’t keen for.

 I eventually gave up searching and just thought I’d wing it with a recipe.
 It turned out far better than I could have hoped, so I thought I’d share it here.
 It makes for a brilliantly moist crumb and flavoursome crust.